davidkpiano/useEffectReducer/README.md

 };
 ```

-Each method of the `effectMap` receives three arguments: the reducer's `state`, the `event`, and reducer's `dispatch`.
+## Effect Implementations

+An effect implementation is a function that takes 3 arguments:

+1. The `state` at the time the effect was executed with `exec(effect)`
+2. The `event` object that triggered the effect
+3. The effect reducer's `dispatch` function to dispatch events back to it.
 This enables dispatching within effects in the `effectMap` if it is written outside of the scope of your component.
 If your effects require access to variables and functions in the scope of your component, write your `effectMap` there.

 ## API